tangentsoft/pidp8i/doc/cc8-manual.md

     will probably have to resort to [inline assembly](#asm) or FORTRAN II library linkage to get access to more than 16&nbsp;kWords of core.)

-*   A PDP-8 with the MQ register, being either a PDP-8/e or higher class processor or an older processor design with the EAE option installed.
+*   A PDP-8/e or higher class processor.
+The CC8 compiler code and its [LIBC implementation](#libref) make liberal use of the MQ register and the BSW OPR instruction introduced with the PDP-8/e.

+    This code will not run on, for example, a PDP-8/I with the EAE option installed, because although the EAE adds the MQ register, it does not give the older processor the BSW instruction.

-    (This includes anything based on SIMH’s PDP-8 simulator, since it is catholic in its support for PDP-8 family features: it doesn’t simulate any single PDP-8 family member exclusively.
-It is probably closest in behavior to a highly tricked-out PDP-8/e.
-Many of these features are hard-coded into the instruction decoding loop, so that there is no way to disable them at run time with configuration directives.
-If you have a PiDP-8/I and were expecting a strict PDP-8/I simulation underneath that pretty front panel, we’re sorry to pop your bubble, but those are the facts of the matter.)
+    CC8 works on the PiDP-8/I because it is only the front panel that emulates a PDP-8/I. The underlying SIMH PDP-8 simulator is catholic in its support for PDP-8 family features: it doesn’t simulate any single PDP-8 family member exclusively.
+It is probably closest in behavior to a highly tricked-out PDP-8/a, meaning in part that it does support the MQ register and the BSW instruction.

+    (Many of the CPU features of the SIMH PDP-8 simulator are hard-coded into the instruction decoding loop, so that there is no way to disable them at run time with configuration directives.
+If you have a PiDP-8/I and were expecting a strict PDP-8/I simulation underneath that pretty front panel, we’re sorry to pop your bubble, but the fact of the matter is that a PiDP-8/I is a Family-of-8 mongrel.)

 *   At build time, the OS/8 FORTRAN II/SABR subsystem must be available.